theaenache/hbdmom/README.md

 ### installation

-1. Clone this repository:
+1. clone this repo:
    ```bash
    git clone <your-repo-url>
    cd birthday-bouquet-app
    ```

-2. Install dependencies:
+2. install dependencies:
    ```bash
    npm install
    ```

-3. Start the development server:
+3. start the development server:
    ```bash
    npm start
    ```

-4. Open your browser and navigate to `http://localhost:3000`
+4. open your browser and navigate to `http://localhost:3000`

-The app will automatically reload if you make changes to the code.
+the app will automatically reload if you make changes to the code.

 ## deployment

 ### build for prod time

-To create an optimized production build:
+to create an optimized production build:

 ```bash
 npm run build
 ```

-This creates a `build` folder with optimized files ready for deployment.
+this creates a `build` folder with optimized files ready for deployment.

 ### deployment to GitHub pages

-1. Install gh-pages:
+1. install gh-pages:
    ```bash
    npm install --save-dev gh-pages
    ```

-2. Add these scripts to your `package.json`:
+2. add these scripts to your `package.json`:
    ```json
    "homepage": "https://yourusername.github.io/birthday-bouquet",
    "scripts": {